HMRC answers our questions about the IR35 tax reforms

 How can we help our clients?

-- Facilitate workshops containing a mixture of technical guidance, discussion and group input.
-These can help to gain buy-in from internal stakeholders involved in the engagement of contractors
+- facilitate workshops containing a mixture of technical guidance, discussion and group input.
+These can help ensure internal stakeholders involved in the engagement of contractors understand the rules and their responsibilities

 In addition, we have developed a market-leading tool to monitor and assess contractors.
 Our Employment Status Intelligence Platform (ESIP) provides an assessment outcome every time and:

-- Provides a database to store and monitor new and existing OPW population, including a risk rating in all cases, highlighting how often each OPW should be reassessed while they continue to be engaged
+- provides a database to store and monitor new and existing OPW population, including a risk rating in all cases